9 Best Cross Browser Testing Tools in 2023

 Selenium is a platform for automated cross-browser and user experience testing.

-• Use Selenium WebDriver to create robust, browser-based regression automation suites and tests across different environments;
+• Use Selenium WebDriver for robust, browser-based regression automation suites and tests across different environments

-• Use Selenium IDE to run and recreate bug testing scripts in different environments and browsers;
+• Use Selenium IDE to run and recreate bug testing scripts across different browsers and environments

 Pricing: Free (open-source).